 Black fungus is a ‘misnomer’ because Mucorales are hyaline fungi.
 There are already categories of black fungi already described in the medical literature causing tinea nigra, chromoblatomycosis, phaeohyphomycosis.

 Rhizopus arrhizus (formerly Rhizopus oryzae) is the most common etiological agent.
 It is the third invasive mycosis in order of importance after candidiasis and aspergillosis and has an overall mortality rate of 50%.

-It is caused by exposure to mucor which is ubiquitous in environment and is found in soil, plants, manure, decaying fruits and vegetables, air and even as commensal in the nose and mucus of healthy people.
+It is caused by exposure to mucor which is ubiquitous in the environment and is found in soil, plants, manure, decaying fruits and vegetables, air, and even as commensal in the nose and mucus of healthy people.

 People with a weakened immune system are at higher risk of acquiring mucormycosis.
 Factors predisposing to the infection include conditions such as;